tomtom800/readwisereader/README.md

 ## Limitations and Known Issues:
 - Unfortunately two way highlight syncing is not possible as the Readwise Reader API does not provide the location data required by KOReader.
 - Very image heavy files will download, but may cause KOReader to crash if the file is large.
-I am looking at ways to negate this.
+Due to the way images are saved and the limitations of HTML files, this is more of an issue that with EPUBs I am looking at ways to negate this.

 ## Installation:
 - Download the ZIP file of the plugin [here](https://github.com/tomtom800/readwisereader/archive/refs/heads/main.zip).
 Extract it.